WildCodeSchool/sea-java-exercises/src/main/java/dojos/dojo05102012/README_DOJO.md

     * For each file: Split each line into a String array, use the correct separator string ","
     * For each line: Convert each line into an object of the correct type of Kunde, which already has a suitable constructor (id,name,email)

+_Note: If a line cannot be converted due to errors, log the ID and continue processing_

 **Conversionlogic as Pseudo-Code**
 ```